maoyuans/chronicles-of-terre/homebrew/Feats.md

 You learn two Artificer Infusions of your choice from the artificer class.
 You may only infuse one item with one of the infusions at a time.
 All other rules of artificer infusions apply.

-If an infusion has a level requirement, you can only choose that infusion if your levels in Artificer meet the requirement. *(That means not for now, sorry.)* Whenever you reach a level that grants an ASI, you can replace one of these Infusion options with another one.
+If an infusion has a level requirement, you can only choose that infusion if your levels in Artificer meet the requirement.
+Whenever you reach a level that grants an ASI, you can replace one of these Infusion options with another one.

 ## Poisoner